hiyashah2/Flight_Booking/README.md

   - Both designs allowed me to freely implement my creativity using Photoshop.
 - **HTML/CSS Implementation:**
   - One of the designs was implemented using HTML and CSS, ensuring image optimization and responsiveness.
-  - Although I am not very proficient in HTML/CSS, I believe I can learn quickly and efficiently.

 ## Conclusion
 This assignment was an interesting and educational experience.
 I hope to become a part of Odysseus Solutions and contribute to creating exceptional digital experiences.
 Regardless of the outcome, I have gained valuable knowledge and skills from this project.